robinhood/faust/docs/userguide/agents.rst

             # here we receive Add objects, add a + b.
             yield value.a + value.b

-Starting a worker will now start a single instance of this agent:
+Starting a worker will start a single instance of this agent:

 .. sourcecode:: console